oplS17projects/Chat_robot/README.md

 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.

 Please use Github properly: each individual must make the edits to this file representing their own section of work.

-**Additional instructions for teams of three:**
-* Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).
-* The team must nominate a lead.
-This person is primarily responsible for code integration.
-This work may be shared, but the team lead has default responsibility.
-* The team lead has full partner implementation responsibilities also.
-* Identify who is team lead.

-In the headings below, replace the silly names and GitHub handles with your actual ones.

-### Susan Scheme @susanscheme
-will write the....

-### Leonard Lambda @lennylambda
-will work on...

-### Frank Funktions @frankiefunk
-Frank is team lead.
-Additionally, Frank will work on...